brentyi/jax_dataclasses/README.md

 ### Core interface

-`jax_dataclasses` is meant to be a drop-in replacement for `dataclasses.dataclass`:
+`jax_dataclasses` is meant to provide a drop-in replacement for `dataclasses.dataclass`:

 - <code>jax_dataclasses.<strong>dataclass</strong></code> has the same interface